SkitahWambui/SkitahWambui/README.md

 - 🤝 I’m looking for help with [Web scraping](https://github.com/SkitahWambui/Webscraping-with-Power-BI)

-- 👨‍💻 All of my projects are available at [https://www.datascienceportfol.io/skitahwambui](https://www.datascienceportfol.io/skitahwambui)

-- 💬 Ask me about **Financial Analysis using Excel, Data Cleaning, Data analysis, Data Science for Business and who the best 90s rapper is (it's Biggie)**
+- 💬 Ask me about **Financial Analysis, Data Cleaning, Data analysis, Data Science for Business and who the best 90s rapper is (it's Biggie)**

 - 📫 How to reach me **skitahw@gmail.com**